Multi-User Endpoints

 • password management

-The MEP implements account and session management.
+The multi-user endpoint implements account and session management.
 If enabled, then the child process will create a PAM session, check the account (pam_acct_mgmt(3)), and then open a session (pam_open_session(3)).
-If these two steps succeed, then the MEP will continue to drop privileges and become the UEP.
+If these two steps succeed, then the manager endpoint process will continue to drop privileges.
 But in these two steps is where the administrator can implement custom configuration.

 PAM is configured in two parts.
-For the MEP, use the pam field:
+For the config.yaml file, use the pam field:

 config.yaml to show PAM